 - 11. SEPARATE METER FOR EACH CLASS OF SERVICE: A customer that wishes to use electricity for purposes classified under different rates, must provide equipment for a meter for each rate class used.
 The electricity supplied must be measured and billed under the appropriate rate schedule. - 12.
-TEMPORARY SERVICE: Un-metered temporary service is normally rendered for light construction and power tools.
-Metered temporary service may be provided to traveling shows, public event displays, pumps, recreational vehicles, job shacks, or similar classified loads.
+TEMPORARY SERVICE: All temporary services shall be metered.
+Temporary service may be provided to traveling shows, public event displays, pumps, recreational vehicles, job shacks, light construction and power tools or similar classified loads.

 The customer must provide a suitable meter pole or other structure with service entrance conduit, meter socket and protective devices as required.
-The District shall determine if the temporary service will be metered or unmetered.